redhat-openstack/openstack-puppet-modules/README.markdown

 ## Limitations

-* The target OS must use systemd (Fedora 15+, CentOS 7+).
-* Only tested on Fedora 20, 21 and CentOS 7.
+* Only tested on Fedora 20, 21, CentOS 7 and Ubuntu 14.04.
 * CentOS 7 is currently the most stable OS option.

 ## Development